oracle/graalpython/docs/contributor/CONTRIBUTING.md

 ## Development Layout

 Besides the source code of the Python interpreter, we have some useful `mx` functions defined under the _mx.graalpython_ directory.
-As you make changes, you can always test them with `mx build && mx python`.
+As you make changes, you can always test them with `mx python-jvm && mx python`.
 Additionally, there are various "gates" that we use on our CI systems to check any code that is committed.
 You can run all the gates with the command `mx python-gate` or just some by using `mx python-gate --tags [TAG]`.
 Interesting gates to run that cover a good chunk of the code things are: